 Germany’s Military Innovation Spotlighted

 The top military leaders from 35 countries met in Dresden, Germany, on invitation of German Army Chief of Staff Alfons Mais in the last week of August.
-The highlight of the “10th Commanders of European Land Forces Forum” was a weapons show spotlighting innovations from the German armaments industry.
-The Ukraine War has driven innovations and given rise to start-ups.
+The highlight of the “10th Commanders of European Land Forces Forum” was a weapons show spotlighting innovations from Germany’s armaments industry.
+The Ukraine war has driven innovations and given rise to start-ups.

-Innovation showcased at the meeting included Rheinmetall’s Skyranger air defense system, designed to eliminate the smallest of enemy drones within a three-kilometer radius using its 30-mm revolver cannon and other air targets at a range of up to nine kilometers with its four Stinger missiles.
+Innovation showcased at the meeting included Rheinmetall’s Skyranger air defense system, designed to eliminate the smallest of enemy drones within a 3-kilometer radius using its 30-mm revolver cannon and other air targets at a range of up to 9 kilometers with its four Stinger missiles.

 “The Taliban had no air force when we were in Afghanistan,” Mais commented.
 “We are now seeing in the Ukraine conflict that the use of drones in particular has taken a massive leap—that drones are omnipresent on the battlefield.
 That’s why we all have to take a stand against the new threat from the air.”